bestacio89/Franz.Common/sources/Franz.Common.Http.Bootstrap/readme.md

 ## Contributing & License

 This package is part of the private Franz Framework.
-Contributions are internal; follow your teamâ€™s contribution guidelines.
+Contributions are internal; follow your team’s contribution guidelines.
 Licensed under MIT.